 It is a mixture of grounded natural spices that gives food that added extra yumminess.

-Ingredients: coriander, ginger, cinnamon, garlic, onions, cumin seeds, cardamons, black pepper, cloves and Natural oils.
+Ingredients: coriander, ginger, cinnamon, garlic, onions, cumin seeds, cardamoms, black pepper, cloves and Natural oils.

-Chibundiro comes in three flavors; hot, mild and without chillies, catering for everyone.
+Chibundiro comes in three flavors; hot, mild and without chilies, catering for everyone.

 Usage: Chibundiro’s nutritional value makes it fit for different cuisines – African, European, Chinese, American, literary everything.